JustinPav/LoversOfMen/Traj_Control/README.md

-# MoveIt Task Constructor (MTC) - Block Manipulation
+# MoveIt Task Constructor (MTC) - Block Manipulation Subsytem Test

 This package demonstrates block manipulation using the MoveIt Task Constructor (MTC) with a UR3e robot and an RG2 gripper in a simulated environment.